Digital Services Act: Legislative history

 The European Parliament appointed Danish Social Democrat Christel Schaldemose as rapporteur for the Digital Services Act.
 On 20 January 2022 the Parliament voted to introduce amendments in the DSA for tracking-free advertising and a ban on using a minor's data for targeted ads, as well as a new right for users to seek compensation for damages.
 In the wake of the Facebook Files revelations and a hearing by Facebook Whistleblower Frances Haugen in the European Parliament, the European Parliament also strengthened the rules on fighting disinformation and harmful content, as well as tougher auditing requirements.

 The Council of the European Union adopted its position on 25 November 2021.
 The most significant changes introduced by the Member States are to entrust the European Commission with the enforcement of the new rules, in the wake of allegations and complaints that the Irish Data Protection Watchdog was not effectively policing the bloc's data protection rules against platform companies.

-The Data Governance Act (DGA) was formally approved by the European Parliament on April 6, 2022.
+The Data Governance Act (DGA) was formally approved by the European Parliament on 6 April 2022.
 This sets up a legal framework for common data spaces in Europe which will increase data sharing in sectors such as finance, health, and the environment.

 With Russia using social media platforms to spread misinformation about the 2022 Russian invasion of Ukraine, European policymakers felt a greater sense of urgency to move the legislation forward to ensure that major tech platforms were transparent and properly regulated, according to The Washington Post.
 On 22 April 2022, the Council of the European Union and the European Parliament reached a deal on the Digital Services Act in Brussels following sixteen hours of negotiations.
 According to The Washington Post, the agreement reached in Brussels solidifies the two-bill plan— the Digital Services Act and the Digital Markets Act, a law regulating competition.
 The latter is aimed at preventing abuse of power against smaller competitors by larger "gatekeepers".

-The next stage before the bills become law, is the votes from the Parliament and policymakers from EU 27 nations.
-This is considered to be a formality.
+On 5 July 2022, the European Parliament approved both the DSA and the DMA.
+Following this, on 4 October 2022, the European Council gave its final approval to the DSA.
+The DSA was adopted on 19 October 2022 and was published in the Official Journal of the European Union on 27 October 2022.
+It came into force on 16 November 2022.
+Most services were given 15 months to comply with its provisions (until 17 February 2024).
+However, "very large" online platforms and search engines, after their designation as such, had only four months to comply (until 23 August 2023).